jaishree/ActiveAndroidTest/Creating-your-database-model.md

 }
 ```

 That’s all there is to it!
-Next, [Querying the database](Querying-the-database)
+Next, [Querying the database](Querying-the-database).